 A transfer board is our top choice for an assisted or independent transfer from the bed to a wheelchair.
 It doesn’t require as much upper body strength as other transfer aids and it allows a user to move between surfaces without having to use their legs.
 It also uses several small movements rather than requiring the energy to make one big motion.

 To move from a wheelchair to a chair, we recommend a transfer belt with handles.
-These mobility aids for assisted transfers provide firm handholds for caregivers to grip and help a patient to safely stand up from a wheelchair and move to a nearby chair.
+These mobility aids for assisted transfers provide firm handholds for caregivers to grip and help a patient safely stand up from a wheelchair and move to a nearby chair.

-Stand assist handrails serve patients during self-assisted or caregiver-assisted transfers.
+Stand-assist handrails serve patients during self-assisted or caregiver-assisted transfers.
 Lightweight and portable, these transfer devices provide extra leverage through sturdy grip handles when rising from a sitting to a standing position.

 Another option is a lift chair, which is a recliner with a motorized mechanism that pushes the chair up from the base to raise and lower the user between standing and sitting.
 Great for people with arthritis, lower leg neuropathy, joint pain, and balance disorders, these chairs make it easy to simply walk away from the chair after it raises you to a standing position.